THE HISTORY OF CONSTANTINES FROM 1812 TO PRESENT

 He also wrote the book "KNOW YOUR WOODS"

 which is considered one of the most informative books on woods by libraries and schools.
-Constantines first catalog, a 32 page booklet, selling mostly veneers and lumber had grown into a 116 page catalog, listing over 250 sizes and kinds of hardwoods and over 150 varieties of veneers and thousands of woodworking tools, hardware and other supplies for craftsman.
+Constantines first catalog, a 32 page booklet, selling mostly veneers and lumber had grown into a 116 page catalog, listing over 250 sizes and kinds of hardwoods and over 150 varieties of veneers and thousands of woodworking tools, hardware and other supplies for craftsmen.